 The PSBS has had three individual trustees.
 Under the Trust Deed, one trustee is nominated by the Commissioner of Police, one by the Northern Territory Police Association (NTPA) and one by the Under Treasurer.
-From 19 June 2019, the PSBS trustees are:
+As at 30 June 2022, the PSBS trustees are: